etn-ccis/blui-angular-component-library/docs/DropdownToolbar.md

 # Dropdown Toolbar

-The `<pxb-dropdown-toolbar>` component is used to display a toolbar with a dropdown.
+The `<blui-dropdown-toolbar>` component is used to display a toolbar with a dropdown.

 <div style="text-align:center">
 <img width="100%" style="max-width:600px" alt="Dropdown Toolbar" src="./images/dropdownToolbar.png">